hibbitts-design/docsify-this/README.md

 ### What Problem Does Docsify-This Solve?

 Docsify-This provides an easy way to display and share [Markdown](https://www.markdownguide.org/basic-syntax/) content in various contexts, with no website setup or build process required.
-Collaborative authoring using GitHub is also supported.
+Collaborative authoring using GitHub or Codeberg is also supported.

 With Docsify-This you can: